arunabha-mandal-1/ImageToText/README.md

 # ImageToText App
-## Built using Kotlin, Jetpack Compose, ML Kit
+## Built using Kotlin, Jetpack Compose and ML Kit